AU-BCE-EE/Larsen-2025-Masterthesis-DFCs/README.md

 ### `2025-10-14-field-inital-lab-titration-plots`
 files used for creating plots for the initial titration.

-### `AlFAM2-model-exerimental-comparision`
-Files for comparing modelled and experimental data in a plot.

 ### `ALFAM2-prepping-the-template`
 Scripts for converting treated data in this work into the same structure as used in the ALFRAM2 database (for later uploading).